mjenior/mjenior.github.io/about.md

 comments: true
 ---

+I am currently a graduate student, working on my PhD. in the lab of Dr. Pat Schloss at the University of Michigan.

 This blog is meant to a daily chronicle of my thesis research.
 Expect some progress, procrastination, with inevitable raging...